thoree/mut2/README.md

 # R library mut2

-The aim of `mut2` is to provide functions that balance mutation matrices and evaluate and exemplify mutation models
+The aim of `mut2` is to provide functions that make mutation models reversible and evaluate and exemplify the resulting mutation models

 ## Installation